alaphora/birtdaylogy3/README.md

 If you found this project lovely, please consider giving it a ⭐ on [GitHub](https://github.com/Anuj579)
 Thank you for being here! 🫶
 Made with emotions by **Anuj** – _@anujbuilds_

-✨ If you'd like to support my work directly, you can donate via UPI:
-**anujbuilds.wallet@phonepe**
-Even a small contribution helps me keep creating cute, emotional projects 💖